Sotol: History

-The Indigenous People of the Chihuahuan Desert, such as the Jumano Pueblos and the Lipan Apache have made this traditional drink for centuries.
+The Indigenous People of the Chihuahuan Desert, such as the Jumano Pueblos and the Lipan Apache, have made this traditional drink for centuries.
 Other Natives of Chihuahua, such as the Rarámuri, fermented sotol juice into a beer-like alcoholic beverage as early as 800 years ago.

 Distillation technology was introduced in the 16th century by early Filipino immigrants who arrived via the Manila galleons to the coastal regions of western Mexico.
 Distinctive Filipino-type stills were initially used by Filipino coconut farmers in distilling tubâ into "vino de coco" (coconut sap liquor).
 This technology and the knowledge of liquor production were acquired by the indigenous peoples who worked in the coconut plantations.
-They were then used to distill native drinks, resulting in the mezcal and the sotol.
+They were then used to distill native drinks, resulting in mezcal and sotol.

 The beverage was illegal in Mexico until 1994, and it was granted a denomination of origin (DO) in 2002.
 According to the DO authorized by the Mexican Institute of Industrial Property, Sotol can only be produced in Chihuahua, Coahuila, and Durango.
 In 2020 The United States refrained from recognizing Mexico's DO during the final drafting of the United States–Mexico–Canada Agreement.
 This edit was made at the request of Texas Senator John Cornyn.
-Distilleries in Texas produce the spirit under the same name, to the chagrin of Mexican Sotoleros, the Mexican state and Federal governments, and their supporters.
-Accusations of unsustainable harvesting of the Dasylirion plants, and cultural appropriation are the principle criticisms.
-One Mexican sotolero stated “The Americans can make what they want, but they cannot call it sotol, Sotol belongs to us.”
+Distilleries in Texas produce the spirit under the same name, to the chagrin of Mexican sotoleros, the Mexican state and Federal governments, and their supporters.
+Accusations of unsustainable harvesting of the Dasylirion plants and cultural appropriation are the principal criticisms.
+One Mexican sotolero stated, “The Americans can make what they want, but they cannot call it sotol, Sotol belongs to us.”